Pakistan Navy War College: History

-In 1968, the Navy HQ established the military staff college, which was roughly based on the army's Command & Staff College in Quetta, Balochistan.It was then known as Pakistan Navy Staff College and started its limited instructions on maritime-focused war studies, defense studies, and national security studies at the PNS Himalaya in Manora Island off the coast of Karachi, Sindh, Pakistan.
+In 1968, the Navy HQ established the military staff college, which was roughly based on the army's Command & Staff College in Quetta, Balochistan.It was then known as Pakistan Navy Staff School and started its limited instructions on maritime-focused war studies, defense studies, and national security studies at the PNS Himalaya in Manora Island off the coast of Karachi, Sindh, Pakistan.
 Course curriculums, college ethics, and faculty instructions mirrored from the United States Naval War College.

-In 1971, the Staff School was upgraded to College and retained its original name, Naval War College, since then.
-The Naval War College then shifted and rented the premises of the PNS Karsaz, the technical school, also in Karachi.
+The school was shifted to PNS Karsaz, Karachi, in 1970 and the efforts to upgrade the school to the level of Staff College commenced soon after.
+With the commencement of first PN Staff Course (PNSC) on 6 May 1971, it was formally inaugurated as PN Staff College in a make shift building.
+Since then, the College has been conducting Staff Courses on regular basis.
+After the Staff School was upgraded to a College in 1971, it retained its original name Naval War College since then.

-In 1995, the Naval War College built its own premises and campus when it was shifted permanently in Walton in Lahore as its scope of studies, mission, and enrollment increased.
+In 1995, the Naval War College built its own premises and campus when it was shifted permanently in Walton in Lahore as its scope of studies, mission, and enrollment increased to meet the international standards.
+A state of the art building equipped with latest technology was envisaged thus, site for the new campus was selected at Walton and the construction work commenced in 2012.
 The Naval War College's campus was inaugurated in August 1996 when the Navy's 25th Staff Course passing out ceremony was held.
-In 2014, the Naval War College's campus was further expanded in 2012 at the Walton Cantonment.
-In 2014, the construction of the new campus buildings and dormitories were completed and inaugurated by the Prime Minister of Pakistan when the 44th Staff Course passing out ceremony was held.
+In 2014, the Naval War College's campus was further expanded at the Walton Cantonment.
+New campus buildings and dormitories were inaugurated by the Prime Minister of Pakistan on 17 October 2014 when the 44th Staff Course passing out ceremony was held.
+The 44th PN Staff Course commenced in new purpose-built campus of PN War College.